-It is very interesting to notice that in some rare ancient styles such as the Pure Yang Eight Steps ( 8th century, Founding Master Lu Dong Bin) contains elements from many of those internal styles much earlier than the time when they are supposed to be invented and at the same time elements of daoist astrology, numerology and ritual magic.
+It is very interesting to notice that some rare ancient styles such as the Pure Yang Eight Steps ( 8th century, Founding Master Lu Dong Bin) contain elements from many of those internal styles much earlier than the time when they are supposed to be invented and at the same time elements of Daoist astrology, numerology and ritual magic.

 This shows that internal martial arts as Tai Chi, Ba Gua, Xing Yi, Tong Bei, Ba Ji and many more share a common and ancient root and that is deeply connected with the mysterious wisdom of the ancients.

-We con only speculate about how far back in the past this culture goes.
+We can only speculate about how far back in the past this culture goes.